fsjavier/hoodsap-api/TESTING.md

 All pages have been tested for responsiveness with Google Chrome Developer Tools on screens from 320px, making sure the content adjusts correctly on all screen sizes.

+### Browser Compatibilty

+The website has been tested in the following browsers on desktop, without finding any significant problems, besides the grey map described below:

+Chrome
+Safari
+Firefox
+Opera›
+Edge

 ### Fixed Bugs

 | Bug | Solution |